denis-berthier/CSP-Rules-V2.1/UPDATES.md

 -- no basic structure or resolution rule has been changed;<br>
 -- no bug has been found since first publication. <br>

+#### 2022 Nov 28 (Generic):
+* Faster ORk-Whips for k>3 (irrelevant for k=2 or 3).
+They are about 30% to 50% faster (depending on many contextual factors) and they also use less memory.<br>
+For technical reasons, these improvements work only when ORk-forcing-whips are not active.
+Which version is used is automatic: the new, faster one if ORk-forcing-whips are not active, the original one otherwise.

 #### 2022 Nov 08 (Generic):
 * New, extended and largely restructured version of the user manual: "Augmented User Manual".